siv-2005/Timers-for-arduino/README.md

   Functions:

-startTimers();

-  It Should be called in the loop for starting the timers
+startTimers(); //it should be called in the loop for starting the timers

   For variables we have:

 mstime => it makes an increment by 1 each milisecond (1s = 1.000 ms)